murchandamus/bips/bip-update-process.md

 the Bitcoin protocol, Bitcoin’s P2P network, and Bitcoin client software may be acceptable.

 BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into implementations.
-Each BIP is primarily owned by its authors, and represents the authors’ opinion or recommendation.
-The authors are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance adoption of their proposal within the Bitcoin community.
+Each BIP is primarily owned by its authors and represents the authors’ opinion or recommendation.
+The authors are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance the adoption of their proposal within the Bitcoin community.
 BIPs may be submitted by anyone.

 ### What is the significance of BIPs?

 BIPs do not define what Bitcoin is: individual BIPs do not represent Bitcoin community consensus or a general recommendation for implementation.
 A BIP represents a personal recommendation by the BIP author to the Bitcoin community.
 Some BIPs may never be adopted.
-Some BIPs may be adopted by several implementations.
-Some may even be incorporated into the Bitcoin protocol.
+Some BIPs may be adopted by one or more Bitcoin clients or other related software.
+Some may even end up changing the consensus rules that the Bitcoin ecosystem jointly enforces.

 ### What is the scope of the BIPs repository?